OutSystems/docs-odc/src/eap/building-apps/mobile/plugins/barcode/intro.md

 ### Poor scanning results when using PWA

-Scanning barcodes in PWA can be faulty in poor conditions, for example, when there's insufficient lighting, or when the user is pointing the camera with a slight angle.
+Scanning barcodes in PWA can be faulty in poor conditions.
+For example, when there's insufficient lighting, or when the user is pointing the camera with a slight angle.

 ______________________________________________________________
 _QR CODE is a registered trademark of Denso Wave Incorporated._